maximemulder/clam/README.md

     unit
 ```

-More examples of Clam code can be found in the `tests/` directory.
+More examples of Clam code can be found in the `tests` directory.

 # How to build